 - Road Scholar – Formerly Elderhostel, this is the not-for-profit educational leader since 1975.

 - Oakland Talking Book Service @ RHPL – Oakland Talking Book Service @ RHPL offers services for Oakland County residents that are homebound, blind or otherwise impaired.
 Services include books and audio books mailed to your home.
 Various types of magnifying glasses and a Book Discussion Group.
 You can contact them at (248) 858-5050.

 - National Library Service for the Blind & Physically Handicapped – A great source for several programs such as BARD.

 VITALITY Kits are a new collection of resources focused on senior citizens and the many issues they face as they age.
+VITALITY stands for Visual and Instructive Tools to Advance Living in Transforming Years.
 The VITALITY Kit Collection made possible by a generous grant from the Community Foundation of Southeast Michigan.

 Be sure to fill out one of our evaluation forms after using a kit.
 These forms will help us make sure our kits are in working order.
 You may also make suggestions for additional subjects to add to our collection.